1948 Communist Party Platform

 United Nations without political strings.

 Lift the embargo on, and extend full recognition to Israel.

 Give immediate, unconditional independence to Puerto Rico.

-Latin America on the basis of full support to their fight for their national
+Africa and Latin America on the basis of full support to their fight for their national

 Defeat the Truman Arms Standardization Plan.